-Lance and Heather’s strong local relationships mean a quality experience for all tour guests.
+Lance and Heather’s strong local relationships guarantees a quality experience for all wine tour guests.
 Queenstown Wine Trail is the leading tour operator in the area.
 You can expect a friendly, personalised day with the best in the business.

 Queenstown Wine Trail is a New Zealand owned company.